matejzavrsnik/mzlib/readme.md

 - sharing code with others to aid discussion about specific programming topics
 - a backup location for some of my code

+# How to use it

+Doesn't need to be compiled because it's meant as a header-only library.
+That makes it easier to transfer the code to other contexts.
+Just copy paste the code into your project, or copy the files across and include them.
+Or get the whole repo and include from there.

+You can compile mzlib, but that will compile the unit tests rather than create an .so or an .dll to be linked.

 # Design guidelines

   - It is as copy/pastable to another context as possible.
 Like a collection of code snippets, but organised.